Squad-Mandalore/Backend/password_storage.md

 2. **Peppering**: Peppering adds an additional layer of security by appending a constant string, known as the 'pepper', to the password post-salting.
 It further complicates brute-force attempts and hash reversals.

-3. **Hashing**: Hashing is the transformation of a string of characters into a usually shorter fixed-length value or key that represents the original string.
+3. **Hashing**: Hashing is the transformation of a string of characters into a fixed-length value or key that represents the original string.
 It's a one-way process, ensuring that the original password cannot be easily derived from the hash.

 #### Process Breakdown
 1. **Hash and Spice Password (`hash_and_spice_password`)**: